Rsantct/pe.audio.sys/pe.audio.sys/doc/60_system files.md

     Using C allows to have DEDICATED DRIVER FIR FILTERING if desired.

     (fr: full range; lo,mi,hi: low,mid,high; sw: subwoofer)

+SUBSONIC pcm files must be named:

+    subsonic.mp.pcm
+    subsonic.lp.pcm

+    These ones are optional files, for more info see the loudspeakers folder.

+Subsonic filtering is not performed under the generic EQ stage in order to benefit from a lower latency for the linear phase subsonic filter, when a partitioned filter_lenght is available.

 ### Full range loudspeaker w/o correction 'xo' filter